 Again, it shows no trust and that you don’t have enough to do with your own time.
 Head out with your friends when they go out with theirs.
 Fill your time and enjoy space as well as time together without feeling the need to interrogate them all the time.
 [Read: 13 very effective ways to stop being a Stage 5 clinger]

-#5 You turn up where they are.
 Have you ever done this before?
 Be honest.
-Okay, once I can let you off with, but more than that and you have a problem.
-If you’re nodding your head to this one and asking ‘am I clingy’ then I’m afraid you are!
+Okay, once we can let you off with, but more than that and you have a problem.
+If you’re nodding your head to this one and asking ‘am I clingy’ then we’re afraid you are!

 The chances are, if your partner found out that you weren’t happy because you were always putting them first, they’d be devastated.
 [Read: How to recognize a martyr complex and stop the self-inflicted suffering]

 It’s normal to look at your partner’s social media occasionally, but if you look at theirs far more than your own, you’ve got a clinginess problem!

 Social media is often the death of many relationships.
 There are so many outside influences that can sway things from one direction to another.
 Most of the time they’re blown out of proportion.